-To set and get environment variables in Python is the same as working with dictionaries.
-You just need to import the
+To set and get environment variables in Python you can just use the

 import os # Set environment variables os.environ['API_USER'] = 'username' os.environ['API_PASSWORD'] = 'secret' # Get environment variables USER = os.getenv('API_USER') PASSWORD = os.environ.get('API_PASSWORD') # Getting non-existent keys FOO = os.getenv('FOO') # None BAR = os.environ.get('BAR') # None BAZ = os.environ['BAZ'] # KeyError: key does not exist.